image

 Tips to Prevent Heat Strokes in Pets

-• Hydration: Heat will lead to dehydration, which is why it is important to stay hydrated.
-Make sure your pet has plenty of fresh water, and make sure to keep their water bowl topped up throughout the day.
+1. Hydration: Heat will lead to dehydration, which is why it is important to stay hydrated.
+Keep your pet’s water bowl filled at all times.
+High temperatures increase the risk of dehydration, so offer water frequently throughout the day.

 AUTHOR’S BIO